 PDF File Upload Option

 Your PDF file must meet the following requirements provided below.

-Body text in a minimum 12 pt Arial (or similar) font
+Body text in a minimum 12 pt Arial, Times New Roman, or similar font

 Single-spaced, with no more than 6 lines of type per inch

 All margins set at a minimum of 3/4" (1.87 cm)

 8 ½" x 11" (216 mm x 279 mm) or A4 (210 mm x 297 mm)